How It Works

 How Does the 30 Week Course work?

-Why can't I see the videos?
+Why can’t I See the Videos?

 You need to be registered with us and logged in to watch most of the videos.
 However, the week 1 videos are free for anyone to view.

-We start students off in groups just like in a classroom - that way you have a sense of a shared journey and purpose.
-We encourage all our students to share questions and comments at our FaceBook classroom, so you can see what everyone else is doing and compare notes.
+We start students off in groups just like in a classroom – that way you have a sense of a shared journey and purpose.
+We encourage all our students to share questions and comments at our online classroom, so you can see what everyone else is doing and compare notes.

 The full 30 week course costs £3,000 (Pounds Sterling).
 See our pricing page for full details.